nicsig/config/.vim/plugin/README/matchup.md

 > more verbose output.

 That doesn't seem to be the case.
-Try it in a c file from the Vim project, in a deeply nested block.
+Try it in a C file from the Vim project, in a deeply nested block.

 Third, it says that `:MatchupWhereAmI?` outputs sth like: